Ottignies-Louvain-la-Neuve

-Ottignies-Louvain-la-Neuve (/fr/; Ocgniye-Li Noû Lovén) is a city and municipality of Wallonia located in the Belgian province of Walloon Brabant.
+Ottignies-Louvain-la-Neuve (/fr/; Ocgniye-Li Noû Lovén) is a municipality and city of Wallonia located in the Belgian province of Walloon Brabant.
 On January 1, 2006, Ottignies-Louvain-la-Neuve had a total population of 29,521.
 The total area is 32.96 km^{2} which gives a population density of 896 inhabitants per km^{2}.

 The municipality consists of the following sub-municipalities: Ottignies, Louvain-la-Neuve, Céroux-Mousty, and Limelette.
 Louvain-la-Neuve (sometimes abbreviated as "LLN") is a new town developed from 1968 in order to provide a home for the University of Louvain (UCLouvain), the French-speaking part of the former Catholic University of Louvain on its separation from the Dutch-speaking part, which remained in the ancient city of Louvain (Leuven).

 Louvain-la-Neuve Science Park

 Created in 1971, Louvain-la-Neuve Science Park is the first of its kind in Belgium and is the biggest one in Wallonia (the French-speaking part of Belgium).
 It covers 231 ha spread over the area of the town of Ottignies-Louvain-la-Neuve and the municipality of Mont-Saint-Guibert (30 km away from Brussels).